peaBerberian/wasp-hls/doc/API/Initialization.md

 That promise might also reject if the player was disposed (through its `dispose` method) before initialization finished with success.

+_Note that you don't have to wait for that condition before using most of the `WaspHlsPlayer`'s methods, if you for example load a content with the [`load`](./Loading_a_content.md) method before initialization succeeds, it will automatically be loaded once initialization is finished"._

-Note that you can check the status of the initialization at any time by looking at the `WaspHlsPlayer`'s `initializationStatus` property:
+You can check the status of the initialization at any time by looking at the `WaspHlsPlayer`'s `initializationStatus` property:

 ```js